Kreloc/useful-info/android/asus-zenfone-2-worldwide/root-without-wipe.md

 * Put a custom recovery into working memory
   * Push the `recovery.zip` and `recovery.launcher` to the temporary folder.
   * Overwrite `logcat` with the "recovery trigger" program.
-* Once the recovery stars, install SuperSu
+* Once the recovery starts, install SuperSu

 ## Long Instructions